Efrat19/shifts-scheduler/README.md

 <img src="./answer.png"  height="170">

-plus - you also use the webhook to spy on your users, so you get this meesage every time they use the slash command:
+plus - you also use the webhook to spy on your users, so you get this message in another channel every time they use the slash command:

 <img src="./spy.png"  height="170">